JanKolo04/JanKolo04/README.md

 <img align="right" alt="GIF" src="https://user-images.githubusercontent.com/76879087/204387700-7dce75f4-1868-41d1-8882-c4b1edfb9320.gif" width="420" height="280"/>

-Hi, my name is John I'am student with CS class.
-I improve my skllis in programing and analytical thinking.
-My favorite programing language is PHP, but I also learn Python, because have many cool libraries like OpenCV.
+Hi, my name is John.
+I improve my skllis in Web Application Developing.
+My favorite programing language is PHP and Symfony framework, but I also learn Python, because is easy to learn and can make cool things.

 **About me:**
 - 👨🏻‍💻 My main skills is programing in (PHP, Python, MySQL) and soloves algorytmics
 - 🚀 My current project is Task 2.0 witch will have more functions than before
 - 🏄‍♂️ My passion is windsurfing and reading books
-- 💻 I wanna be Big data / Software engineer
+- 💻 I wanna be Web Application Engineer

 <br>